GodOfTime1/HappyPenHolder/README.md

 BOM:

+One of the Happy_Head

+Happy stl file 1x

-Just the 3D printed parts - cost vary on support/infill decisions.
+- cost vary on support/infill decisions.
 However expect a cost between $2-5 in material cost for typical material, specifically PLA.